Nevena1997/GraalVM/README.md

 # GraalVM
 ## Getting Started

+Here you will find information about tools needed to build native-image tool which can compiler Java programs into native executables.
+Also you will learn how to install and use those tools, how to build executables for Java programs.
+Important thing is to learn how to debug some specific piece of code, which will also be presented in this document.
+There are two types of code in GraalVM project, hosted and non-hosted.
+You will learn the difference here.

 **GraalVM** is virtual machine which can run different languages.
 First idea was to make Java faster, but soon it became much more.
 One runtime for all languages.

-- **Truffle Framework** - framework that uses language interpreter and make compiled code.
-Writting compiler is expensive and hard, so Truffle uses interpreter to make compiled code.
-It uses partial evaluation, meaning, it assumes type of some AST node, make assembly code, checks assumptions, and if some of them failed, goes back to interpreter to gather new information and them make more precise assembly code.
-Advantage is (for example for JS) that for some AST nodes stands that different types of variables can be put in node, so we have pretty generic nodes.
-If we assume type somehow, then we can create assembly code with known types.
-If some operation fails, then Truffle calls interpreter again to check for types.
-Using generic nodes is much slower than using nodes with concrete types, because we have to conclude a type.

-- **Sulong** - project is part od Graal used for C and C++.
-It can compile C and C++ code, so these languages can be also used in interaction with other languages and compiled as one project.
-It can be also used for any language that can be compiled using LLVM.

-- **Native image** - (tool) compiles bytecode (.java files in Java) and makes native images (executable files).
-Executable files contains JVM too (Substrate VM).
-There is no dependency on JDK, so Java libraries and functions can be used in executables.

-HOSTED vs NON-HOSTED code explanation in 57th minute of the video.
+More about GraalVM you can find at the following link: https://www.graalvm.org/docs/introduction/.

 ## Installation